Demon in the Variant: Statistical Analysis of DNNs for Robust Backdoor Contamination Detection: Defeating Backdoor Detection

 \subsection{Limitations of Existing Solutions}

-As mentioned earlier, we found that existing detection approaches exploit two properties of a global backdoor: that is, the representation of an infected image is predominated by the trigger and therefore becomes distinguishable from those of legitimate images.
-Following we elaborate our analysis on these approaches, including Neural Cleanse (NC)~\cite{wangneural2019}, STRIP~\cite{strip}, SentiNet~\cite{sentinet} and Activation Clustering (AC)~\cite{ac_attack}.
-Our research further shows that our new attack, TaCT, defeats all of them.
+Below we elaborate our analysis of four existing detection approaches, including Neural Cleanse (NC)~\cite{wangneural2019}, STRIP~\cite{strip}, SentiNet~\cite{sentinet} and Activation Clustering (AC)~\cite{ac_attack}.
+Our research shows that TaCT defeats all of them four.
+Without further specification, we tested these four defenses on GTSRB dataset, and the TaCTs we launched here inject 800 (2\%) attack images from one source class and 400 (1\%) cover images from two cover classes.
+For testing NC and AC, we launched multi-round experiments running through all 43 classes of GTSRB, each round setting one of them as the target class.
+For each target class, 32 different triggers were utilized (4 triggers of Fig.\ref{fig:triggers} each located on one of eight randomly selected positions).
+Thus totally 43x32=1376 infected models were generated.
+For testing STRIP and SentiNet, 4000 testing images were selected.
+The half of them are benign and the rest are trigger-carrying.
+The results are summarized in Table~\ref{tb:comparison}

 \textbf{Neural Cleanse}.
-Neural Cleanse (NC)aims at finding a source-agnostic trigger.
-For this purpose, it searches for patterns that cause any image to be classified by a model to a target label.
-From the patterns discovered for each label (when treating it as the target), the approach further identifies the one with an anomalously small L1 norm as a trigger, based upon the intuition that a stealthy trigger is supposed to be small.
-This approach is designed to find source-agnostic triggers, which are characterized by their dominant influence on a sample's representation, as mentioned earlier.
-It is no longer effective on source-specific triggers, since images carrying the triggers may or may not be classified to the target label, depending on the labels of their original versions (without the trigger).
+NC~\cite{wangneural2019} attempts to find source-agnostic triggers by searching for patterns that cause any image to be classified by the model as a target label.
+From the patterns discovered for each label (when treating it as the target), NC identifies the one with an anomalously small L1 norm as a trigger, based upon the intuition that a stealthy trigger is supposed to be small.
+This approach is designed to find source-agnostic triggers, which are characterized by their dominant influence on a sample's representation, as described above.
+It is not effective on source-specific triggers, since images carrying the triggers may or may not be classified to the target label, depending on which class the original image is from.

 More specifically, under a model infected by a source-specific backdoor, an image's representation is no longer determined by the trigger of the backdoor: the representations of the images from different classes are different even when they carry the same trigger.
 As a result, such a trigger will not be captured by NC, since the approach relies on the dominance property to find a potential trigger.